 Step 2) Learn How to Brainstorm Melodies Via chord progression

 Brainstorm is a very powerful skill that can help an artist to develop great singing ideas and come up with meaningful lyrics.
 The best way to use this strong skill is to start by using your theory and then decide which words to use.
 When brainstorming, you need to let the words come out easily.
 If you are a singer, start by singing what’s on your mind, sing about how you feel and create an overall idea for the song.
 After coming up with several ideas, break them down into a verse that feels good to you.

 Chord progressions refer to all those progressions that are played out a particular part of the song.
 Generally, there are no rules set on how many chord progressions you can have on a song or chorus but having one chord can be a good trick.

-Learning how to write a song on guitar is not that hard, all you have to do is follow my tips and with just some few practice you will see how easy it is.
-On our next part, I will show you how to progress with chords.
+Learning how to write a song on guitar is not that hard, all you have to do is follow my tips and with just a few practices you will see how easy it is.
+In our next part, I will show you how to progress with chords.
 First, try to pick a key that has many chords.
 I prefer to pick keys from open chords since they contain more than one open string.
 When you use open chords, you are able to focus on all the sounds you are playing with your guitar and the music itself.

 Step 3) Write Down & Record It

 The funny thing about coming up with creativity is that most brilliant ideas are always forgotten.
 It’s recommendable to have paper and a pen when creating your lyrics.
 Saving all the words on your mind can be advantageous, but funny enough after one or two hours you will forget everything and lose your grip.
 After writing down your song, record all the words with a small recorder.
 When you do this, you will realize how easy it will be when correcting yourself.

 Step 4) Add a Rhythm to your Song